Cog-Creators/Red-DiscordBot/docs/cog_guides/cleanup.rst

 **Description**

 Toggle clean up notification settings.
-When enabled, a message will be shown per cleanup, showing how many messages were deleted.
+When enabled, a message will be sent per cleanup, showing how many messages were deleted.
 This message will be deleted after 5 seconds.